freenandes/topo-da-mente/content/music/julianna-barwick.md

 - ambient
 - new_age
 - avant-garde
+- cover_art
 ---
 ## The Magic Place

 I risk saying this is probably in my top 50 albums of my life.
 That is saying a lot because I listen to a lot of music and I have numerous favorite records.
 This makes me meditate and quasi transcend of how good it makes me feel.
+It’s like I’m listening to the soundtrack of being born, living and dying, all juxtaposed while the album lasts.
+I don’t even know what I’m writing.

 Superb record to listen to in the office, for example during a creative exercise.